Traversing an array or list means visiting some or all of the elements and doing something with each element visited.

 Additional resources

 Many Standard algorithms traverse arrays or lists.
-Some standard algorithms are simple, which others are considerably more complex.
+Some standard algorithms are simple, while others are considerably more complex.

 See ArrayList practice for examples of code that adds elements to, or removes elements from, a list.